Sinclert/Facebook-Hackaton/README.md

 - Arguments:
  - table_name: table name
  - table_columns: table columns, separated by commas.
- - table_confitions: where filters.
+ - table_conditions: where filters.
 If no one wanted, set it to `True`.

  ### get_tags_stats